 An assessment of the historical injection data record at the Manutahi-D and Manutahi-B wellsites indicates that injection volumes fluctuate from year to year in response to the requirements of the water flood programme.
+During the year being reported injection has occurred at a significantly lower rate due to a significant reduction in production.

 Routine inspections of the Company's Manutahi-D and Manutahi-B wellsites conducted during the period under review found the sites to be in good condition and being generally well managed, no issues were noted by the inspecting officer in relation to DWI activities.
 The Council was not required to enter any incidents in relation to the exercising of the Company's DWI consents during the review period, nor were any complaints received from the public in relation to these consents.
-The 2018-2019 and 2019-2020 annual reports were both provided late, the Company were contacted regarding the omissions and the reports were submitted as soon as practicable.
-As the non-compliance was administrative and the Company prioritised the missing reports upon discovery no further action was deemed necessary.